sreekanthpogula/pathfactory-mcp/README.md

     ```bash
     uvicorn main:app --reload
     ```
+4. Create a `.env` file in the root directory and add your environment variables.
-4. Access the API documentation at `http://localhost:8000/docs`
+5. Access the API documentation at `http://localhost:8000/docs`
-5. Use the `/token` endpoint to obtain a JWT token for authentication.
+6. Use the `/token` endpoint to obtain a JWT token for authentication.
-6. Use the token to access protected endpoints by including it in the `Authorization` header as `Bearer <token>`.
+7. Use the token to access protected endpoints by including it in the `Authorization` header as `Bearer <token>`.
-7. Example of accessing a protected endpoint:
+8. Example of accessing a protected endpoint:
     ```bash
     curl -X GET "http://localhost:8000/protected-endpoint" -H "Authorization: Bearer <token>"
     ```